 Heritage Christian Services

 Give the gift of time.
 We offer flexible opportunities for individuals and groups.
 You can volunteer one time at an event or support an ongoing program.
 Free training is always provided.
-If you’re able to give the gift of time, call our office and ask for our volunteer coordinator.
+If you can give the gift of time, call our office and ask for our volunteer coordinator.
 Heritage Christian has a volunteer opportunity for everyone.
-We offer one-time opportunities, and for someone who can commit regularly for a single season or all year long, we offer ongoing opportunities and welcome student interns, gardeners, and extra hands at our thrift store.
+We offer one-time opportunities, and for someone who can commit regularly for a single season or all year, we provide ongoing opportunities and welcome student interns, gardeners, and extra hands at our thrift store.

 House of Mercy

 House of Mercy runs around the clock thanks to the help of our tireless volunteers who never give up.
-Submit an application, and the Volunteer Coordinator will contact you to set up a time for orientation.
+Apply, and the Volunteer Coordinator will contact you to set up a time for orientation.
 After orientation, you may sign up for any of the following positions to volunteer.
 You may sign up online or in person.

 Lifespan